 The Office of Student Success serves as a "hub" with a focus on student success.
-Services include: Tutoring and Success Coaching.
+Services include Tutoring and Success Coaching.
 Tutoring Services are available by drop-in and online.
-Drop-in services are available at our two locations: Tutoring Center, Student Center, Room 215 and the Washington County Center in Springdale.
+Drop-in services are available at the Tutoring Center, Student Center, Room 215 and the Washington County Center in Springdale.
 Tutors provide tutoring in various subjects and student needs.
 Online tutoring is also available through "Brainfuse."
-It is accessible through MY.NWACC.CONNECTION and includes many free online resources and chatroom tutoring support.
+It is accessible through NWACC Student Success Tutoring Online Tutoring section, which includes many free online resources and chatroom tutoring support.

+For more information on all tutoring resources, refer to NWACC Student Success Tutoring.

-The center also provides success coaching services to incoming freshmen and those who may experience academic difficulty, including those on Academic Watch, Probation Warning, and Suspension.
-Success coaches provide one-on-one sessions which may cover: time management, study skills, calculator usage, note-taking strategies, test-taking strategies.
-For more detailed information on these services, please visit the website at: https:// www.nwacc.edu/studentsuccess/tutoring.aspx or email: sucess@nwacc.edu.
+The center also provides Success Coaching services.
+Success Coaching is available for all students and those who may experience academic difficulty, including those on Academic Watch, Probation Warning, and Suspension.

-Writing Center
+Success Coaches provide one-on-one sessions which may cover: time management, stress management, study skills, note-taking strategies, test-taking strategies.
+To make an appointment with a Success Coach, email success@nwacc.edu.

+For more information on these services and others, refer to NWACC Student Success Coaching.

+WRITING CENTER